-Sleep apnea is a potentially life-threatening disorder that occurs when breathing is interrupted during sleep.
+Sleep apnea is a potentially life-threatening sleep disorder that occurs when breathing is interrupted during sleep.
 It’s important to detect and treat early because it can sometimes cause irregular heartbeat, high blood pressure, heart attack and stroke.

 Sleep apnea occurs in men and women of all age groups, but it’s most common in overweight men.
 An estimated 18 million Americans live with sleep apnea.